sarvesh1606/Smart-Register/README.md

 # Smart-Register
 Flexible python code for user authentication and SignUp/Login page with the features like email confirmation and all basic validations.
 All the user data is serialized with REST APIs.
-It can be deployed on any web application.
+It is deployable to any web application.

 ## - A Django application